openmc-dev/openmc/docs/source/io_formats/settings.rst

    find_package(OpenMC REQUIRED HINTS <path to openmc>) target_link_libraries(source OpenMC::libopenmc)

-You will now have a libsource.so (or .dylib) file in this directory, now point the library attribute of the source XML element to this file and you will be able to sample particles.
+After running ``cmake`` and ``make``, you will have a libsource.so (or .dylib) file in your build directory.
+Setting the :attr:`openmc.Source.library` attribute to the path of this shared library will indicate that it should be used for sampling source particles at runtime.

 .. _univariate: